 If hurricane season is a deal-breaker for your travel plans, understand that it's a long season: we're talking June to November, prime summer months.
 It's a time when scores of visitors descend on the island without incident.
 Of course, it's impossible to predict when a severe storm can come along to dampen your holiday spirit, especially when you're booking months in advance.
 If a storm does hit, the best protection you've got is to stay indoors and ride it out.

 Mosquitos are a nuisance all over the tropics.
 And dengue fever, which is transmitted by mosquitos, has been reported by the CDC as a leading cause of death in the islands.
 Puerto Rico has had its share of cases and has even declared dengue epidemics in the past.
 Your best protection against this fever is to wear sunscreen, mosquito repellent and long-sleeve shirts and pants.
-Dengue is a credible threat, and while it can be managed, my advice is to keep to indoor air-conditioned areas if it rises to epidemic levels in the city or island you're in.
+Dengue is a credible threat, and while it can be managed, the best advice is to keep to indoor air-conditioned areas if it rises to epidemic levels in the city or island you're in.

 Food and Water